ngshiheng/six-percent/README.md

 3. Run the `SixPercent.exe` directly inside generated the `dist` folder

-## How to use with python:
+---

+## Usage

+### Run with Python installed

 1. Run `pipenv run python main.py`

 2. Proceed to make your own payment if purchasing attempt is successful.
 Always remember to logout and restart the bot manually (exit and run again).

-3. If purchase attempt is unsuccessfully this time, the bot will repeat the attempt every 5 minutes.
+3. If purchase attempt is unsuccessfully this time, the bot will repeat the attempt every ~5 minutes.

-## How to use with executable (Windows only):
+### Run with executable (Windows only):

 Refer to Installation (Windows) option 2 if the `SixPercent.exe` is not generated yet